 Pelvic Pain After Sex or During Sex...A Warning Sign of a Vascular Disorder

 Pelvic pain during or after sex can be a warning sign of a vascular disorder.
-This a debilitating pain lasting 6 months or more.
+This debilitating pain can last 6 months or longer.
 Women need to be aware and tell the difference between gynecological pelvic pain and pelvic pain of a vascular origin.
 This article will shed light on chronic pelvic pain of a vascular origin.
-Most importantly women will discover what is pelvic pain telling you about venous insufficiency in that region, and when to visit a vascular specialist instead of your gynecologist (ObGYN).
+Most importantly women will discover what are the signs of pelvic pain of vascular origin and when to visit a vascular specialist instead of your gynecologist (ObGYN).

 Pelvic Venous Insufficiency is also known as Pelvic Congestion Syndrome is often overlooked and underdiagnosed vascular condition.
 This condition mostly affects young women that often have more than one birth and are between the ages of 20-50 years.

-It is characterized as chronic pelvic pain lasting greater than 6 months in duration, which is said as due to large, dilated veins in the pelvic area leading to venous reflux and inadequate drainage of blood.
-Venous reflux occurs when venous valves don't work properly, leading to improper blood flow through the valves during long periods of standing or sitting.
+It is characterized as chronic pelvic pain lasting greater than 6 months in duration in large, dilated veins in the pelvic area are common.
+The dilatation can lead to venous reflux and inadequate drainage of blood.
+Venous reflux occurs when venous valves don't function properly, leading to improper blood flow through the valves during long periods of standing or sitting.
 Venous reflux most commonly occurs when vein valves weaken due to genetic influences or multiple pregnancies, among other factors.

 This improper drainage of blood causes pooling in the pelvic area causing unnecessary pain and a feeling similar to a "bowling ball stuck between the groin region."
 The pain subsides with lying down or placing the legs up to help with blood drainage.
 This also can cause very painful menstruation cycles, pain during sex, OR after sexual intercourse.